List of Hollyoaks characters introduced in 2016: Adam Donovan

 Adam Donovan, played by Jimmy Essex, made his first on screen appearance on 6 April 2016.
 Adam, alongside his brothers Jesse (Luke Jerdy) and Liam (Maxim Baldry), were introduced as the brothers of Grace Black (Tamara Wall).

 The concept for the character was announced on 16 February 2016 whilst further details such as the character's name and casting were announced on 21 March 2016.
 Adam, as with the rest of the Donovans will be Grace Black's (Tamara Wall) brothers.
 A show insider has teased that Adam has "a strong conscience, which stops him from straying over certain lines that Grace wouldn't think twice about crossing."
 A reporter writing for the Inside Soap Yearbook 2017 described the Donovan brothers as "tasty", adding that they "set temperatures rising in Hollyoaks".

 Adam arrives looking for his brothers, Liam and Jesse, and reveals himself as Grace's oldest half-brother.
 He insists that Liam and Jesse must come home, but he decides to stay after Grace's husband, Trevor Royle (Greg Wood), is murdered on their wedding day.
-On 23 May, Adam is fatally shot by his father, Glenn.
+On 23 May 2018, Adam is fatally shot by his father, Glenn (Bob Cryer).

-Adam death causing impact at Maxine aside from being abused of her first husband Patrick.
-When her lies is reveal year later, Grace, Liam and Jesse wish that Adam is not dead knowing that Maxine will not suffered from her fake illness.